In this awesome episode we welcome Jacquelyn May from Zooli Web Solutions.

 you as well.
 Jordan, thank you so much for having me.
 It’s great to chat with you.

 You’ve been listening to a supercharged with Jordan Samuel Fleming.
-Subscribe today on iTunes, Google Play or Spotify for your weekly dive into how you can supercharge your business by making it powered by Podio Be sure to check out our website www.wearegamechangers.com where you can learn more and arrange a 30 minute call with Jordan to help you understand how Podio supercharges you!
+Subscribe today on iTunes, Google Play or Spotify for your weekly dive into how you can supercharge your business by making it powered by podio Be sure to check out our website we are game changers.com where you can learn more and arrange a 30 minute call with Jordan Dale.
+Do you understand how podio supercharges you